 However, because of missed infusions and the heterogeneity among participants of infusion dates (which is allowable as specified by broad visit windows), a better approach accounts for the set of exact infusion dates of each participant.
 As such, our approach to implementing the time-window approach compares the mean time between the last infusion and infection for VRC01 group cases, with the mean of the participant-specific weighted average time between infusions of VRC01 group control participants, where the weights allow for changing HIV-1 incidence over time.
 The analysis stratifies by the 10 mg/kg and 30 mg/kg dose groups and aggregates estimates over these two dose groups.
 In addition, an important element of the analysis uses predictions of the HIV-1 infection times for all VRC01 group cases.
 Models for these predictions are built using information on HIV-1 diagnostic tests, intra-host diversity of HIV-1 sequences, HIV-1 viral loads, and perhaps other factors.
-Initial research to build predictors of HIV-1 infection data sets of acutely HIV-1 infected individuals [126].
+Initial research to build predictors of HIV-1 infection time based on HIV-1 sequence information has been conducted using validation data sets of acutely HIV-1 infected individuals [126].